Tournament Selection, Seeding, Placement, and Bracketology

 -- West: Saint Paul, MN hosted by Minnesota.

 For each band, if any team is the host of a regional, those teams get placed first regardless of bracket integrity.
-This year there will almost certainly be at least one, as the Gophers are #7 in the PWR.
-The other three hosts are .500 clubs who would likely need to win their conference tournaments to get a bid.
+This year there will almost certainly be at least one, as the Gophers are #1 in the PWR.
+Yale is #19, and the other two hosts are sub-.500 clubs who would need to win their conference tournaments to get a bid.

 However, let me assume for my first discussion below that there are no host teams involved so that the bracket integrity is perfect: